It's more painful to use the Web on mobile phones than on desktop computers for many reasons:

 - It diverts attention from the problem at hand to the secondary task of locating the required part of the page.

 - It introduces the new problem of reacquiring the previous location on the page.

-This new research provides striking support for the main conclusion in our usability studies of mobile websites: websites (and intranets) must design a separate mobile version for optimal usability.
+This new research provides striking support for the main conclusion in our usability studies of mobile websites: websites (and intranets) must deploy a separate mobile design for optimal usability.
 Specifically, complicated content should be rewritten to be shorter, with secondary information deferred to subsidiary pages.